tjb1982/homework/README.md

 python3 functional_tests/main.py cli | json_pp | less
 ```

-> N.B.
-The test suite reports in JSON format, so piping to `json_pp` and `less` makes it easier to view the results.
+> N.B., the test suite reports in JSON format, so piping to `json_pp` and `less` makes it easier to view the results.

 The test suite also takes a couple of arguments which you can see by passing the `-h` or `--help` flag.